 If oil and natural gas prices remain depressed for extended periods of time, we may be required to take additional write-downs of the carrying value of our oil and natural gas properties.
-We may be required to write-down the carrying value of our oil and natural gas properties.
-We may be required to write-down the carrying value of our oil and natural gas properties.
-We may be required to write-down the carrying value of our oil and natural gas properties.
-We may be required to write-down the carrying value of our oil and natural gas properties are low.
+We may be required to write-down the carrying value of our oil and natural gas properties when oil and natural gas prices are low.
 Under the full cost method, which we use to account for our oil and natural gas properties, the net capitalized costs of our oil and natural gas properties may not exceed the present value, discounted at 10%, of future net cash flows from estimated net proved reserves, using the preceding 12-months' average oil and natural gas prices based on closing prices on the first day of each month, plus the lower of cost or fair market value of our unproved properties.
 If net capitalized costs of our oil and natural gas properties exceed this limit, we must charge the amount of the excess to earnings.
 This type of charge will not affect our cash flows, but will reduce the book value of our stockholders' equity.
 Because the oil price we are required to use to estimate our future net cash flows is the average price over the 12 months prior to the date of determination of future net cash flows, the full effect of falling prices may not be reflected in our estimated net cash flows for several quarters.
 We review the carrying value of our properties quarterly and once incurred, a write-down of oil and natural gas properties is not reversible at a later date, even if prices increase.
 See Note 13 to our Consolidated Financial Statements.